florianh12/GFXLabs/lab3b/README.md

 Source:
  - https://github.com/leethomason/tinyxml2

-The library used to write the PNG-files is stb, specifically stb_image_write.
+The library used to read and write the PNG-files is stb, specifically stb_image_write and stb_image.

 Source:
  - https://github.com/nothings/stb